Origin-Byte/sui-unity-sdk/README.md

 This sample demonstrates the minting of an Nft for a collection using Origin Byte Nft protocol with RPC calls.
-More info on the protocol can be found here: https://github.com/Origin-Byte/nft-protocol In this sample we automatically query for 2 separate SUI coin type objects, because the move call executes in a batch transaction and sui does not allow the same coin object to be used as a gas and mutate in the move call as well.
+More info on the protocol can be found here: https://github.com/Origin-Byte/nft-protocol In this sample we automatically query for 2 separate SUI coin type objects, because the move call executes in a batch transaction and sui does not allow the same coin object to be used as gas and mutate in the move call as well.

 ```csharp
     var rpcClient = new UnityWebRequestRpcClient(SuiConstants.DEVNET_ENDPOINT);